-THE FIRST AND ONLY PSM DEGREE IN WASHINGTON STATE
+THE FIRST PSM DEGREE IN WASHINGTON STATE

 The Professional Science Master’s (PSM) in molecular biosciences is designed to help students transition into the workplace by training them in skills that employers need.
 The interdisciplinary option is available online, or students can choose to take some courses on the Pullman campus.